JoshStrobl/I-Support-Jolla/README.md

 1. Automate (likely in CodeUtils) LibreJS license info adding.
 2. Favicon maybe?
 Designers welcome.
-3. Ability to submit letters of support.
-Also a UX for browsing those letters.
-Possible way of signing in and upvoting letters for automatic inclusion?
+3. Ability to submit letters of support via site and not just email.
 4. Multi-language, translation support and backend.
+5. Community section will resources such as blogs, developer documentation, etc.
+6. New landing page at some point.